White Collar Crime Lawyer

-If you have been charged with a white collar crime, contact an Akron criminal defense attorney for immediate legal advice and representation.
+If you have been charged with a white collar crime, contact an Akron white collar crime attorney for immediate legal advice and representation.
 A qualified lawyer should also be consulted if you are under investigation for committing a white collar offense to help prevent an indictment.

-DiCaudo, Pitchford & Yoder is an energetic and proven criminal defense firm with experience in white collar cases.
+DiCaudo, Pitchford & Yoder is an energetic and proven defense firm with experience in white collar cases.
 Our Akron white collar crime attorneys have a solid reputation as tough litigators that vigorously defend the constitutional rights of our clients.
 We are well-versed in the laws pertaining to white collar crimes such as: